-While you don't have to watch out for trees in this jungle, you may want to watch your back.
-DSW (short for Designer Shoe Warehouse) sells discounted brand-name footwear for style-conscious men, women, and kids through nearly 400 stores in 40-plus US states and Puerto Rico, as well as online at dsw.com.
-DSW stores average 22,000 square feet and stock about 24,000 pair of dress, casual, and athletic shoes, as well as a complementary array of handbags, hosiery, and accessories.
-The company also operates about 355 leased departments inside stores operated by other retailers.
-DSW was founded in 1969 and merged with its majority shareholder, Retail Ventures, in 2011.
+DSW (short for Designer Shoe Warehouse) sells discounted brand-name footwear.
+DSW stores sell shoes for style-conscious men, women, and kids through 468 stores in 40-plus US states and Puerto Rico, as well as online at dsw.com.
+DSW stores average 21,000 square feet and stock about 21,500 pairs of dress, casual, and athletic shoes, as well as a complementary array of handbags, hosiery, and accessories.
+The company also operates about 385 leased departments inside stores operated by other retailers.
+The discount footwear giant is dipping its toe in the luxury shoe market.
+DSW was founded in 1969.

 Sales and Marketing